fabsenet/blog_en/source/_posts/2017/04-07-biztalk-could-not-enlist-send-port.md

 # Root Cause

 The send port has a filter tag which has encoded xml as content. this content is very sensitive to whitespace changes.
 This can happen if a code editor reformats the xml.

-# Solution

-The solution would be much simpler, if the error message would be helpful.
-It actually should have prevented the binding import altogether, because it is actually true: the xml in the binding is broken.
 I am using BizTalk 2016 but the error exists basically in all BizTalk versions as far as I know.

 The broken code looks like:
 ```xml